ProvableHQ/welcome/documentation/aleo/posw/01_consensus_security.md

 ## Amortization Resistance

-The most important property of any PoW system is non-batchability: computation of many instances of the problem should not provide substantial speed-ups to miners through the reuse of information.
+The most important property of any PoW system is **non-batchability**: computation of many instances of the problem should not provide substantial speed-ups to miners through the reuse of information.

 We work in the **Generic Group Model (GGM)**,